 Compensation committee.
-Our compensation committee will consist of Bonnie Yi Zhang, Baohong Sun and Sandy Ran Xu.
-Bonnie Yi Zhang will be the chairperson of our compensation committee.
-We have determined that Bonnie Yi Zhang and Baohong Sun satisfy the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the Nasdaq Stock Market.
+Our compensation committee will consist of , and . will be the chairman of our compensation committee.
+We have determined that , and satisfy the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the Nasdaq Stock Market.
 The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
 The compensation committee will be responsible for, among other things: